zuozhenggh/learning-library/data-management-library/database/partitioning/auto-partitioning/apply/apply.md

 A partitioned version of the table will be build on-line using an ALTER TABLE MODIFY PARTITION ONLINE command.
 It will take approximately 10 minutes for a 5GB table in a 19c Always Free instance.

-## Task 2: Confirm that the Table Has Been Partitioned
+## Task 2: Confirm That Table is Partitioned

 1. Check that APART is now partitioned: